lispyclouds/graalvm21-reflection-issue/README.md

 This is a repro for an issue we are facing as a part of the [Babashka](https://babashka.org) project since GraalVM 21 native image.
 Also seems to happen with GraalVM 20.

 ## Build steps
-- Use GraalVM or GraalVM CE and set GRAALVM_HOME to the dir.
+- Use GraalVM or GraalVM CE and set `GRAALVM_HOME` to the dir.
-- Compile: `GRAALVM_HOME/bin/javac ReflectionIssue.java`
+- Compile: `$GRAALVM_HOME/bin/javac ReflectionIssue.java`
-- Compile to native: `GRAALVM_HOME/bin/native-image -H:+UnlockExperimentalVMOptions -H:ReflectionConfigurationFiles=reflect-config.json ReflectionIssue`
+- Compile to native: `$GRAALVM_HOME/bin/native-image -H:+UnlockExperimentalVMOptions -H:ReflectionConfigurationFiles=reflect-config.json ReflectionIssue`

 ## The error